Inkjin Tattoo Guides

 What to Bring to Your Tattoo Appointment

-Headphones and a fully charged phone are essentials for longer sessions.
-A good playlist, podcast, or audiobook helps you relax and gives both you and the artist a comfortable silence when conversation naturally fades.
-Bring your ID — most studios require it regardless of how old you look.
-If you plan to use numbing cream, have it applied and wrapped before you arrive so it has time to take effect.
-And always bring your preferred payment method plus cash for the tip.
+Make sure you have headphones, as well as a phone that’s fully charged, if you plan to stay for a while.
+A good playlist, podcast, or audiobook can help you relax, and will also give the you and the tattooist comfortable silence as conversation starts and ends.
+Don’t forget your ID, as most studios require it even if you look older.
+If you plan on having numbing cream, have it applied and wrapped before your arrival so it has time to activate.
+And be sure to bring whatever payment method you’d like to use and some cash for the tip.

 How to Communicate with Your Tattoo Artist